 I had been hearing wonderful things about this part of the country for years so I was so excited to finally get a chance to visit.
 As usual, I researched maniacally before going and had an extensive list of places I wanted to visit.

 For those who don’t know, Asheville is in Western North Carolina and lies within the region known as Appalachia.
-It was originally Cherokee territory and only became readily accessible after a railroad line was installed in 1880.
+It is Cherokee territory and only became readily accessible after a railroad line was installed in 1880.
 It’s one of those quirky little towns with a whole lot of pizzazz.
 Street art, loads of breweries, and excellent restaurants are just some of the things that make Asheville a great place to visit.

 The main thing I was interested in when planning this trip was visiting sacred Cherokee sights.
-There are several very fascinating places within the greater Asheville region, including the town of Cherokee itself which is home the Cherokee nation.
+There are several very fascinating places within the greater Asheville region, including the town of Cherokee itself which is home to the Cherokee nation.